TheoDps/DataQC/README.md

 # eQTLGen data QC pipeline

+> **Note** This version of the pipeline was edited to process the GAIT2 consortium's data.
+> * Filter on relatedness is ignored in `GenQCAndPosAssign`
+> * We regress out the effect of the kinship structure in `ProcessExpression`

 Automatic data quality check and processing for unimputed genotype data and unprocessed gene expression data.

 Performs the following main steps: